By using this site, you agree to the Privacy Policy and Terms of Use.

 What Is A Zero FIR In India?

 A Zero FIR is a criminal complaint filed by the police without sufficient evidence or a clear offence.
-It is used when the police lack enough evidence to start an investigation or charge anyone with a crime.
+When the police do not have sufficient evidence to initiate an investigation or file charges against anyone for a crime, they may take specific actions.
 Reasons for filing a Zero FIR include:

 1. Insufficient evidence to prosecute someone.